Blendify/blender-manual/blender_docs/manual/compositing/types/color/alpha_over.rst

 In this example, we use the Factor control to make a sheer cloth or onion-skin effect.
 This effect can be animate, allowing the observer to "see-through" walls (or any foreground object) by hooking up a Time node to feed the Factor socket as shown below.
-In this example, over the course of 30 frames, the Time node makes the AlphaOver node produce a picture that starts with the background cliff image, and slowly bleeds through the cube.
+In this example, over the course of 30 frames, the Time node makes the Alpha Over node produce a picture that starts with the background cliff image, and slowly bleeds through the cube.
 This example shows frame 11 just as the cube starts to be revealed.